 Skills encode repeatable know-how.
 A skill might describe how to build a Vaadin view that follows the project’s layout conventions.
 Another skill might describe how to write a jOOQ query that respects the data access patterns.
 Another might describe how to write a Karibu test for a view.
 Skills are reusable.
 They are written once and applied many times.
 They are what make AI-generated code feel consistent across modules.

 MCP servers give the AI access to the context and tools it needs.
 A jOOQ MCP server lets the AI inspect the actual database schema instead of guessing.
 A Karibu Testing MCP server lets it run tests.
 An Atlassian MCP server gives it access to the use cases stored in Confluence or Jira.
 Without MCP, the AI works blind.
 With MCP, it works with the same information a senior developer would have.
+This is the context engineering part of Harness Engineering, made concrete.

 Guidelines set the rules.
 Naming conventions.
 Package structure.
 Test strategy.
 Which libraries to use and which to avoid.
 What goes into a service layer and what stays in a view.
 These are the rules a good codebase always has, but usually only in the heads of two or three senior developers.
 With AIUP, they are written down and applied automatically.
+This is the architectural constraints part of Harness Engineering.

 Together, skills, MCP servers, and guidelines form executable architecture.
 This is the part I find most interesting.
 In traditional projects, architecture often ends as a slide deck or a Confluence page nobody reads.
 In AIUP, the architecture is the Harness, and the Harness shapes every line of code the AI produces.
 If the architect changes a guideline, every future artefact reflects it.
 If a skill is improved, every future view built with it gets better.
 Architecture stops being documentation and becomes a live system.